WWE NXT TakeOver: In Your House Results: Reviewing Top Highlights

-Presented in order of appearance, here are the highlights and low points from WWE NXT TakeOver: In Your House.
+Presented in order of appearance, let's look back on the results of NXT TakeOver: In Your House and pinpoint its highlights.

 Full Match Results

 - Six-Man Tag Team Winners-Take-All Match: Bronson Reed and MSK defeated Legado del Fantasma by pinfall to retain the NXT North American Championship and NXT Tag Team Championships.

 - Xia Li defeated Mercedes Martinez by pinfall.

 - Ladder Match: LA Knight defeated Cameron Grimes to win the Million Dollar Championship.

 - Raquel Gonzalez defeated Ember Moon by pinfall to retain the NXT Women's Championship.

 - Karrion Kross defeated Adam Cole, Pete Dunne, Johnny Gargano and Kyle O'Reilly to retain the NXT Championship.